The large scale structure formation in an expanding universe: Cosmic energy equation

 \section{Cosmic energy equation}

-In this section, we discuss cosmic energy equation which is an essential tool for analyzing galaxy clustering in an expanding universe.
-Originally, it was introduced to demonstrate, how in an expanding universe, a large assembly of pressureless galaxies interacting via a Newtonian gravity potential follow the energy conservation rules (\cite{clus}; \cite{PEEBLES}; \cite{PEEBLESb}).
-Later, it has been studied for galaxies having extended structures (\cite{ce}) and for non-point like masses (\cite{Ahmad}).
-A large distance-inspired modified Newtonian potential based galaxy clustering phenomenon has also been done \cite{Hameeda} and the corresponding cosmic energy equation has been found.
-In the present work, we extend this analysis for a universe endowed with dark matter and dark energy, introduced in the modified Newtonian potential.
-For a system of galaxies with the internal energy $U$, pressure $P$ and scale factor $a(t)$, the first law of thermodynamics can be written as
+In this section, we discuss cosmic energy equation, as it can provide important information about clustering of galaxies (\citealt{clus}; \citealt{PEEBLES}; \citealt{PEEBLESb}).
+The cosmic energy equation has been used to analyze the effects of cosmic expansion on a large ensemble of pressure-less galaxies interacting via a Newtonian gravitational potential (\citealt{clus}; \citealt{PEEBLES}; \citealt{PEEBLESb}).
+The extended structure of galaxies has been incorporated into the cosmic energy equation using the softening parameter (\citealt{ce}), and this has been done for other non-point like masses (\citealt{Ahmad}).
+A large distance modification to the Newtonian potential has also been used to study a modification of the cosmic energy equation (\citealt{Hameeda}).
+In the present work, we analyze the modification of the cosmic energy equation by a cosmological constant term.
+For a system of galaxies with the internal energy $U$, pressure $P$, and scale factor $a(t)$, the first law of thermodynamics can be written as